clcastro87/morpheus/README.md

 ### useControllers(controllersDir)

-Returns a morpheus router, with routes mounted for controllers located in the specified directory.
+Returns a restier router, with routes mounted for controllers located in the specified directory.
 This method uses realpath for determining the correct path for looking out controllers.

 ```js
 router.use('/', api.useControllers(__dirname + '/controllers'));